Logging On to Microsoft Windows

 Windows Vista and Windows 7

 The latest versions of Windows handle this situation much better.
 Let's say your user name is dhansen.
-If you try to log on from home to a computer at your office running Windows Vista or Windows 7, and ssax is already using it, then this message will pop up on his screen:
+If you try to log on from home to a computer at your office running Windows Vista or Windows 7, and ssax is already using it, then this message will pop up on the computer at the office:

 If he clicks OK or just isn't around, you will get in.
 But, either way, all his programs and files stay open in a separate suspended logon session, a big improvement over how Windows XP handled this.
 And, if he clicks Cancel on the prompt above, then your logon attempt will be blocked, an option he didn't even have with Windows XP.